 - Bone scans

 - Brain/neurological imaging

 - Heart scans

 - Infection imaging

 - PET-CT scan

 What to expect

-It can take anywhere from several seconds to several days for the radiotracer to travel through the body and accumulate in the organ or area being studied.
-As a result, imaging may be done immediately, a few hours later, or even several days after the patient has received the radioactive material.
+It can take anywhere from a few seconds to several days for the radiotracer to travel through the body and accumulate in the organ or area of the body being studied.
+Your imaging test may be performed immediately, a few hours later, or even several days after you’ve received the radiopharmaceuticals.

 When it’s time for the imaging to begin, the radiopharmaceuticals emit a very small amount of radiation that’s detected by the camera.
 The scanner takes a series of images and may rotate around you while you lie in one position.
 You may be asked to change positions in between images.
 You’ll need to remain as still as possible during the exam, so that clear, accurate images may be captured.
 The length of time for nuclear medicine imaging varies widely, depending on the type of exam.
 Actual scanning can take 20 minutes to several hours or may be conducted over several days.